Key takeaways:

 Rhode Island

-To become a roofer, you need to register as a contractor with the Rhode Island Department of Business Regulation
+To become a roofer in Rhode Island, register as a contractor with the Rhode Island Department of Business Regulation.

-Begin by completing the pre-registration courses.
-Then, proceed with the application process, which includes proof of your pre-registration courses, a certificate of liability insurance ($500,000) workers’ compensation insurance, and your registration fee.
+Complete the pre-registration courses.
+Then proceed with the application process, which includes proof of your pre-registration courses, a certificate of liability insurance ($500,000), workers’ compensation insurance, and your registration fee.

 South Carolina

-To become a roofer in South Carolina, get either the Residential Builder License or General Contractor License from the South Carolina Contractor’s Licensing Board
+To become a roofer in South Carolina, get either the Residential Builder License or the General Contractor License from the South Carolina Contractor’s Licensing Board.

-To start, complete the application form for either the residential builders or general contractors along with the required documentation and fees.
-Documentation includes financial statements, proof of surety bonds and insurance, prior work experience, and primary qualifying person (PQP) information.
+Complete the application form for either residential builders or general contractors, along with documentation and fees.
+Documentation includes financial statements, proof of surety bonds and insurance, prior work experience, and information on the primary qualifying person (PQP).

 South Dakota

-In South Dakota, there are no roofing contractor licenses.
-However, all types of contractors engaged in construction need to register for a South Dakota Contractor’s Tax License with the Department of Revenue
+South Dakota does not require roofing contractor licenses.
+However, all contractors engaged in construction need to register for a South Dakota Contractor’s Tax License with the Department of Revenue.

 Tennessee